 When I show up to teach, I orchestrate an expansive and resonant space—where imagination can stretch and bodies feel enriched.

 I weave thoughtful sequences with carefully curated playlists.
 I’m here because I want to participate in creating beauty, because movement delights and stirs what is stagnant; because connecting is a portal to joyful self-awareness.

 I write many morning and read most evenings.
 I move my body often, sit in stillness daily, and eat foods that nourish me.
 I’ve got a green thumb, an average of 3 books on the go, and a deep love for mother earth and her oceans.
 (I also speak fluent French.)

-I teach public (and private) yoga classes, support labouring people as they birth new babes into the world (I’m a DONA trained doula as well as a certified pre-natal yoga instructor), and host retreats in one of my favourite (and the most vibrant) corners of the planet.
+I teach public (and private) yoga classes, support labouring people as they birth new babes into the world (I’m a DONA trained doula as well as a certified pre-natal yoga instructor), and host retreats in many of my favourite (and the most vibrant) corners of the planet.

 Everything I know how to be is shaped by my background in movement.

 I spent a decade dancing professionally while travelling the world, and writing for various arts organizations.
 I have a Bachelor of Fine Arts (with honours) in Dance from Ryerson University and spent many years “curating an experience for people” while working in the service industry.

 When I’m not practicing or tending my garden, I’m wandering through High Park with my sweet girl Ella, or planning my next trip to the elemental spaciousness of Costa Rica.

 First we catch the rhythm—and then we get to the good stuff.